Operación Masacre (film)

 Operación Masacre is a 1973 historical drama film co-written and directed by Jorge Cedrón and based on the nonfiction book of the same name by Rodolfo Walsh, who also wrote the script.
 It stars Norma Aleandro, Víctor Laplace, Ana María Picchio, Walter Vidarte and Julio Troxler.
-It was filmed clandestinely (in hiding) during the self-styled "Argentine Revolution" dictatorship (1966–1973), and finally released on September 27, 1973.
+It was filmed clandestinely (in hiding) from 1970 to 1972, during the self-styled "Argentine Revolution" dictatorship (1966–1973), and released when democracy was reinstalled in the country, especifically on September 27, 1973.

 Synopsis

 In 1956, one year after the self-styled "Liberating Revolution" dictatorship deposed Argentine president Juan Perón in a coup, a civil-military insurrection failed in its attempt to take on the power in the name of peronism.
 In retaliation, in a vacant lot in the city of José León Suárez (province of Buenos Aires), several civilians accused of being part of the uprising are illegally shot by the dictatorship.
 However, seven people manage to survive and tell their story to the world.